Specialty Vertically Integrated Transplant

 With my vast experiences surgically, academically, and scientifically I am confident I can provide the highest quality of care in the most technologically advanced and personalized manner.

-Hi - I am a hepatologist who excited to partner with House Medicine to treat patients with a variety of liver disease.
-I have extensive experience treating patients with fatty liver disease, hepatitis C, end stage liver disease (cirrhosis) and its associated complications.
-I actively participate in research surrounding liver disease and am frequently asked to speak to both the medical and patient communities about liver disease and its affects.
+Hi - I am a Hepatology who excited to partner with House Medicine to treat patients with a variety of liver disease.
+I have extensive experience treating patients with fatty liver disease, hepatitis C, end-stage liver disease (cirrhosis) and its associated complications.
+I actively participate in research surrounding liver disease and am frequently asked to speak to both the medical and patient communities about liver disease and its effects.

 I am fluent in Spanish.
 I am passionate about studying liver disease and evolving the treatment options for patients who suffer from liver issues.
-I believe in a patient centered approach, with a multi-disciplinary team caring for patients and their families for these complex diseases.
+I believe in a patient-centred approach, with a multi-disciplinary team caring for patients and their families for these complex diseases.

 I have participated as an expert in many national and international conferences, published over a 100 peer reviewed articles, and been the principle investigator of many research studies.
 With my experiences and the partnership with House Medicine I believe we are the best at helping tailor patients care.